matekd/group-08/README.md

 ## How?
 The EEG-chip within the “Force Trainer II Bluetooth Headset” measures brain, and depending on the users’ mental state e.g. stressed or relaxed, the headset will pick up frequencies within different Hz intervals.
 With the data retrieved from the headset, we will be able to control the forward throttle of the car, while being able to steer right and left via tilting the phone.
 The smart-car will also be able to prevent itself from colliding with obstacles by using ultrasonic sensors.
 Once the ultrasonic wave reaches obstacle it bounces back and the displacement between the car and the wall is calculated, and once it is too short the car will turn to the opposite direction.

-## System presentation video
-In order to demo our end product, we have recoded a short video demonstrating the functionality of our system.
-The video can be viewed [here](https://youtu.be/pvArIKRuUSM).
-We hope the video gives you a good idea of what we've been trying to achieve.
-Thanks for watching!

 ## Resources
 | Hardware | Software |